alemosie/hot_peppers/README.md

 ### Schema

-Basis for min/max [Scoville heat units (SHU)](https://www.pepperscale.com/scoville-heat-units/): Individual hot peppers have a range of heat, depending on where they are grown, how long they’ve matured, and the amount of sun they’ve received.

-Basis for min/max [Jalapeno Reference Point (JRP)](https://www.pepperscale.com/jalapeno-peppers/): The JRP is a subjective comparison of a pepper against a reference point most everyone has tried, resulting in a range of opinions.
-A negative number (like -50) means the amount of times the pepper is milder.
-A zero (0) means equal heat.
-Any positive numbers show the amount of times that the pepper is hotter than a jalapeño.

 Field | Description
 --- | ---
 "name"| Name of the pepper; unique
 "species" | Pepper species.
 All hot peppers belong to the Capsicum genus (part of the nightshade family), but there are multiple species within it.
 "heat" | How hot the pepper is perceived to be: "Mild", "Medium", "Extra Hot", "Super Hot" ([their](https://www.pepperscale.com/hot-pepper-list/) categories, not mine)
-"region" | Region of the world in which the pepper grows; based off of provided origin "origin" | Origin of the pepper
-"min_shu" | Scoville Heat Units (SHU) for the mildest variation of the pepper "max_shu" | Scoville Heat Units (SHU) for the hottest variation of the pepper "min_jrp" | Jalapeño Reference Point (JRP); minimum value for number of times hotter than a jalapeño the pepper is "max_jrp" | Jalapeño Reference Point (JRP); maximum value for number of times hotter than a jalapeño the pepper is "link" | PepperScale article containing more information on the pepper
+"region" | Region of the world in which the pepper grows; based on provided origin.
+(Standardized origin) "origin" | Where the pepper grows; values are country, region, or continent as listed "min_shu" | Scoville Heat Units (SHU) for the mildest variation of the pepper "max_shu" | Scoville Heat Units (SHU) for the hottest variation of the pepper "min_jrp" | Jalapeño Reference Point (JRP); minimum value for number of times hotter than a jalapeño the pepper is "max_jrp" | Jalapeño Reference Point (JRP); maximum value for number of times hotter than a jalapeño the pepper is "link" | PepperScale article containing more information on the pepper

+Basis for min/max [Scoville heat units (SHU)](https://www.pepperscale.com/scoville-heat-units/): Individual hot peppers have a range of heat, depending on where they are grown, how long they’ve matured, and the amount of sun they’ve received.

+Basis for min/max [Jalapeno Reference Point (JRP)](https://www.pepperscale.com/jalapeno-peppers/): The JRP is a subjective comparison of a pepper against a reference point most everyone has tried, resulting in a range of opinions.
+A negative number (like -50) means the amount of times the pepper is milder.
+A zero (0) means equal heat.
+Any positive numbers show the amount of times that the pepper is hotter than a jalapeño.

 ### Helpful resources